theharveyguy/Python-Crash-Course-resources/README.md

 # Python-Crash-Course-resources
-Examples from Python Crash Course by Eric Matthes
+Examples from the *Python Crash Course* book by Eric Matthes
+ISBN-10: 1-59327-928-0